-Estimated Number of Awards: 5 to 10
+Estimated Number of Awards: 6 to 8

-Five to ten awards will be made, each in an amount from \$1,000,000 to \$2,000,000 total for a duration of up to 60 months.
+Six to eight awards will be made, each in an amount from \$1,000,000 to \$2,000,000 total for a duration of up to 5 years.
+Proposals that fall outside of these limits will be returned without review.
 Estimated program budget, number of awards, and average award size/duration are subject to the availability of funds and the quality of proposals received.